-Name Grant Date Estimated Future Payouts Und Plan Awar ncentive Estimated Future Payouts Under Equity Incentive Plan Awards(2) (3) All Other Stock Awards: Number of Shares of Stock or Units (#)(4) Date Fair Value of Stock and Option Awards (\$) Threshold (\$) Target (\$) Maxi- mum (\$) Threshold (#) Target (#) Maxi- mum (#) John M. Steitz 5/11/2023 5/11/2023 468,780 937,560 937,560 67,115 134,229 302,015 75 000 \$0 (6) D. Andrew Edwards 5/11/2023 5/11/2023 5/11/2023 175,702 351,403 702,806 18,831 37,662 84,740 75,000 37,662 \$76,750 \$0(6) 289,621 Kevin C. Donnelly 5/11/2023 5/11/2023 136,042 272,083 544,166 14,175 28,350 63,788 28,350 \$0 (6) 1 under "Summary Co. al incentive opportunities under the mpensation Table - Non-Equity Ince led Performance Units granted in 20 ntive Plan Comp ensation" beg inning on page 36 of this prox y statement.
-2 ent for additional information, includ

-The cash settled Performance Units for Messrs.
-Steitz, Edwards and Donnelly have an additional 3-year rTSR adjustment on top of a 2-year cumulative EBITDA

-4 Represents restricted stock awards granted in 2023.

-In 2022 and 2023, the Company determined that a portion of each of the restricted stock, respectively, as part of the Company's long-term incentive plan.
+- Represents the annual incentive opportunities under the 2023 Cash Incentive Plan.
+The actual amount paid to each NEO under the 2023 Cash Incentive Plan is included under "Summary Compensation Table - Non-Equity Incentive Plan Compensation" beginning on page 32 of this proxy statement. - (2) Represents Cash settled Performance Units granted in 2023.
+See "Compensation Discussion and Analysis Long-Term Incentives 2023 Performance Units" on page 28 of this proxy statement for additional information, including the achievement criteria associated with the Performance Units.
+As of December 31, 2023, achievement of 2-year EBITDA has not been met. - (3) The cash settled Performance Units for Messrs.
+Steitz, Edwards and Donnelly have an additional 3-year rTSR adjustment on top of a 2-year cumulative EBITDA achievement. - (4) Represents restricted stock awards granted in 2023. - (5) In 2022 and 2023, the Committee granted Mr. Steitz 83,652 and 134,229 shares of restricted stock, respectively, as part of the Company's long-term incentive plan.
 In the third quarter of 2023, the Company determined that a portion of each of the restricted stock grants made in 2022 and 2023 inadvertently exceeded the 2018 Plan's limits on the number of stock awards that may be granted to any individual (75,000) during a calendar year.
 Accordingly, in early 2024, 8,652 shares of the 2022 grant and 59,229 shares of the 2023 grant were rescinded.
-The value of shares in the Stock Award column represents 75,000 shares for 2023.

-As of the date of grant (May 11, 2023), the 2-year consolidated adjusted cumulative EBITDA performance metric for the cash settled performance units was below the financial performance threshold, thus in accordance with ASC Topic 718, the Grant Date Fair Value of these awards was \$0.
+The value of shares in the Stock Award column represents 75,000 shares for 2023. - (6) As of the date of grant (May 11, 2023), the 2-year consolidated adjusted cumulative EBITDA performance metric for the cash settled performance units was below the financial performance threshold, thus in accordance with ASC Topic 718, the Grant Date Fair Value of these awards was \$0.